 contain a concise description of the impact of these accomplishments in the cancer field; and

-be signed by the nominator(s).
+be signed with a handwritten signature by the nominator(s).

 2) Candidate's CV.
 The candidate's curriculum vitae in English, including a complete list of the candidate's publications.